MG$^2$-RAG: Multi-Granularity Graph for Multimodal Retrieval-Augmented Generation: Experiment

 \subsection{Case Study}

-Figure \ref{fig:vqa-casestudy} presents qualitative comparisons on knowledge-based VQA and multimodal retrieval tasks.
-Baseline MLLMs (e.g., Qwen3.5-27B) frequently produce \emph{vague or incorrect answers} due to the absence of external knowledge.
-For example, in Case (c), the baseline model incorrectly predicts ``Indonesia,'' illustrating how hallucinations arise when multimodal evidence is missing.
-In contrast, MG$^2$-RAG consistently produces \emph{accurate and grounded} responses.
-By \textbf{fusing textual entities and visual objects into unified multimodal nodes}, the framework preserves fine-grained atomic evidence and ensures precise cross-modal alignment.
-This enables the model to correctly extract details such as the exact wingspan in Case (b) and plant edibility in Case (d).

-Moreover, our \textbf{multi-granularity graph retrieval} enables effective cross-modal reasoning.
-In Case (c), MG$^2$-RAG correctly retrieves the key sentence ``the pristine lake environment'' and links it to the corresponding image through graph propagation.
-By jointly leveraging textual and visual evidence, the model accurately identifies the location as ``North Macedonia, Albania,'' successfully correcting the hallucinated prediction of the baseline.
-More qualitative examples for multimodal reasoning and classification are provided in Appendix \ref{app:case-study}.
+Figure \ref{fig:vqa-casestudy} presents qualitative comparisons on knowledge-based VQA and multimodal retrieval.
+Baseline MLLMs (e.g., Qwen3.5-27B) frequently generate hallucinated or inaccurate answers due to the lack of external knowledge.
+For example, in Case (c), the baseline incorrectly predicts \textit{Indonesia}.
+In contrast, MG$^2$-RAG produces accurate, grounded responses by \textbf{fusing textual entities and visual objects into unified multimodal nodes}, preserving fine-grained cross-modal evidence.
+This enables precise retrieval of details such as the wingspan in Case (b) and plant edibility in Case (d).
+Moreover, \textbf{multi-granularity graph retrieval} supports effective cross-modal reasoning.
+In Case (c), MG$^2$-RAG retrieves the key evidence ``the pristine lake environment'' and propagates it to the corresponding image, correctly identifying the location as ``North Macedonia, Albania.''
+Additional qualitative examples for multimodal reasoning, classification, and representative failure cases are provided in Appendix \ref{app:case-study}.